gethugothemes/parsa-hugo/exampleSite/content/about/_index.md

 image: images/bffs.jpg

 ---
 Jess and Caoimhe met in 2015 at the start of their PhDs in mathematics at the University of Oxford.
-As advocates for making mathematicsaccessible, and promoting its many applications to people of all ages, genders, ethnicities, and socioeconomic backgrounds,they founded _Mathematigals_: an organization to foster diversity among physical scientists.
+As advocates for making mathematics accessible, and promoting its many applications to people of all ages, genders, ethnicities, and socioeconomic backgrounds, they founded _Mathematigals_: an organization to foster diversity among physical scientists.

 Recent decades have seen a welcome increase in the participation of women in science worldwide.
 However, the physical sciences still lags behind in closing the gender gap:researchers inthe fields of Computer Science, Energy, Engineering, Mathematics, and Physics & Astronomy,are comprised ofless than 25% women (Elsevierreport, 2017).
 The aims of _Mathematigals_ are two-fold: